 If multiple sores appear, they tend to join up and become one large, honeycomb-like blister within a week.
 They may also spread to the nail bed.

 Herpes keratitis refers to a herpes infection in the eye.
 It may affect one or both eyes and causes:

 - discharge from the eye

 Anyone who suspects herpes keratitis should see a doctor.
-Without treatment, the infection can scar the eye, leading to cloudy vision, or even vision loss.
+Without treatment, the infection can scar the eye, leading to cloudy vision or even vision loss.

-Herpes is a mild skin condition caused by the herpes simplex virus.
+Herpes is usually a mild skin condition caused by the herpes simplex virus.
 It causes blister-like sores to appear anywhere on the body.
-The most commonly affected areas include around the mouth, the genitals, and buttocks.
+The most commonly affected areas include around the mouth, the genitals, and the buttocks.

 There is no cure for HSV, and people who have contracted the virus will usually experience breakouts from time to time.
 The sores usually clear up on their own, though people can help treat outbreaks using antiviral medicine, such as: